What are the dates for future Reykjavik Marathons?

 Do you have many international runners?

 In 2016 over 3.000 international runners took part in the Reykjavik Marathon.
-The number of international runners is growing every year and the Reykjavik Marathon staff is very happy with that.
+The number of international runners is growing every year.

-Are there any special events taking place around the Reykjavik Marathon?
+Are there any special events taking place in the Reykjavik Marathon?

 How can I travel to Iceland?